luayyounus/PicFeed/README.md

 # Project Name: PicFeed
-#### Project Concept: Instagram clone that allows the user to import an image from their Camera or Photo Library, apply a filter to it, then save it to the Cloud.
+#### Project Concept: Photo Editor application that allows the user to import an image from their Camera or Photo Library, edit, apply a filter, then save it to the Cloud.

 #### Frameworks
 1) CloudKit is the database framework used to store data.